LeonisX/space-trader/README.md

 ## TODO

+* Shipyard - when new shipyard - can receive 600%
 * Save last search phase in Find form
 * All quests: add SerialID
 * QuestsSystem: non-static
+* After deal in ShipYard - alert in center of screen

 ### Jarek